 See recipe card at the bottom of this post for quantities.

-- Step 1: Add the chicken, pork chops and smoked sausage to a large pot.
+- Step 1: First thing you'll need to do is add the chicken, pork chops and smoked sausage to a large pot.
 Pour enough water to cover all the meat then cook on a slow boil for about 90 minutes (until the meat is tender).

 - Step 3: Add the onion, bell pepper and green onions to a food processor and chop until finely diced.
 (Don't overdo it though, you don't want it too mushy).